r3volt/getting_and_cleaning_data/README.md

 #### Required Packages

-The only required package is "dplyr" by Hadley Wickham which can be installed from CRAN by running...
+The only required packages are "dplyr" and "tidyr", both by Hadley Wickham, which can be installed from CRAN by running...

 ```
-install.pacakages("dplyr")
+install.packages("dplyr")
-install.pacakages("tidyr")
+install.packages("tidyr")
 ```

 N.B. curl must be installed on the system running download.file (since it uses HTTPS).